 I mentioned this earlier and I make no apology for reiterating it again here.
 It’s important to treat all the life stages of the clothes moth in order to successfully combat an infestation and from then on, it is absolutely key to remain vigilant.

 I have created a range of products suited to each stage of the clothes moth lifecycle and I urge you to explore the website and to read our expert tips and blog pages.
-A great place to start is How to solve a clothes moth infestation.
+A great place to start is How to solve a clothes moth infestation or 5 steps to get rid of moths.
 Feel free to contact us by email or phone if you have any questions about your particular clothes moth problem.